adyxax/www/content/blog/terraform/forgejo.md

 ## Introduction

-Last month I started writing an OpenTofu/terraform for [Forgejo](https://forgejo.org/).
-I wanted to automate this forge the same as I automate github already: create and manage repositories, provision actions secrets and variables, configure issue labels, managing mirrors, etc.
+Last month I started writing an OpenTofu/terraform provider for [Forgejo](https://forgejo.org/).
+I wanted to automate this forge the same as I automate github already: create and manage repositories, provision actions secrets and variables, configure issue labels, manage mirrors, etc.

 A community provider already existed but it is really barebones and missing almost all the resources I need.
 I could have tried to contribute to it, but